 Is Paid Traffic or Free/Organic Traffic Right for You?

 Any good search engine marketer cannot rule out one kind of traffic as better than the other.
-What influences your choice are your marketing goals.
+What influences your choice is your marketing goals.
 Some scenarios will fit one better.
 However, there are times you may consider both traffic sources to give you optimum results.

 This guest blog was contributed by Andrew Lowen.
 Andrew is the CEO of Next Level Web, a trusted marketing agency based in San Diego, California.
 He has three lovely daughters and the most patient wife of all time.
 They specialize in Web Design, Search Engine Optimization, PPC Advertising, and Email Marketing (The Agency – not the daughters… yet).
 See case studies & results of happy clients at NextLevelWeb.com.